Morgan Stanley Raises Northrop Grumman (NYSE:NOC) Price Target to $478.00

-Northrop Grumman (NYSE:NOC) had its price target increased by Morgan Stanley from $447.00 to $478.00 in a research report released on Friday, PriceTargets.com reports.
-They currently have an overweight rating on the aerospace company’s stock.
+Northrop Grumman (NYSE:NOC) had its price target hoisted by equities researchers at Morgan Stanley from $447.00 to $478.00 in a report released on Thursday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the aerospace company’s stock.
+Morgan Stanley’s target price would indicate a potential upside of 28.04% from the stock’s current price.

-Other equities analysts have also issued research reports about the stock.
-Susquehanna Bancshares dropped their target price on shares of Northrop Grumman from $380.00 to $350.00 and set a positive rating on the stock in a report on Friday, January 29th.
-Susquehanna boosted their target price on shares of Northrop Grumman from $350.00 to $409.00 and gave the company a positive rating in a report on Friday.
-Robert W. Baird lowered shares of Northrop Grumman from an outperform rating to a neutral rating and dropped their price objective for the company from $386.00 to $331.00 in a report on Thursday, January 7th.
-Finally, Credit Suisse Group dropped their price objective on shares of Northrop Grumman from $377.00 to $353.00 and set an outperform rating on the stock in a report on Friday, January 29th.
-Three investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-Northrop Grumman has a consensus rating of Buy and a consensus target price of $390.08.
+Other research analysts have also recently issued reports about the stock.
+Susquehanna boosted their price objective on shares of Northrop Grumman from $350.00 to $409.00 and gave the company a “positive” rating in a report on Thursday.
+Susquehanna Bancshares raised their price target on Northrop Grumman from $350.00 to $409.00 and gave the company a “positive” rating in a report on Friday, April 30th.
+Robert W. Baird downgraded Northrop Grumman from an “outperform” rating to a “neutral” rating and reduced their price target for the stock from $386.00 to $331.00 in a report on Thursday, January 7th.
+Credit Suisse Group cut their price target on shares of Northrop Grumman from $377.00 to $353.00 and set an “outperform” rating on the stock in a report on Friday, January 29th.
+Finally, Zacks Investment Research upgraded shares of Northrop Grumman from a “sell” rating to a “hold” rating and set a $375.00 target price on the stock in a research report on Monday.
+Three investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $390.08.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 17th.
-Investors of record on Monday, March 1st were issued a $1.45 dividend.
-The ex-dividend date of this dividend was Friday, February 26th.
-This represents a $5.80 dividend on an annualized basis and a dividend yield of 1.61%.
-Northrop Grumman’s dividend payout ratio is presently 27.35%.

-In other Northrop Grumman news, VP David T. Perry sold 5,552 shares of the company’s stock in a transaction dated Friday, February 26th.
-The shares were sold at an average price of $299.72, for a total value of $1,664,045.44.
-Following the completion of the sale, the vice president now directly owns 7,414 shares of the company’s stock, valued at approximately $2,222,124.08.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Lesley A. Kalan sold 1,560 shares of the company’s stock in a transaction dated Monday, March 8th.
-The stock was sold at an average price of $308.31, for a total transaction of $480,963.60.
-Following the completion of the sale, the vice president now directly owns 12,331 shares of the company’s stock, valued at $3,801,770.61.
+In related news, VP Mark A. Caylor sold 2,961 shares of the stock in a transaction on Monday, May 3rd.
+The stock was sold at an average price of $352.04, for a total transaction of $1,042,390.44.
+Following the sale, the vice president now owns 10,019 shares in the company, valued at approximately $3,527,088.76.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, VP David T. Perry sold 5,552 shares of the business’s stock in a transaction on Friday, February 26th.
+The shares were sold at an average price of $299.72, for a total transaction of $1,664,045.44.
+Following the transaction, the vice president now owns 7,414 shares in the company, valued at approximately $2,222,124.08.
 The disclosure for this sale can be found here.
-Insiders sold a total of 14,286 shares of company stock worth $4,294,598 in the last 90 days.
-0.27% of the stock is currently owned by company insiders.
+Over the last quarter, insiders sold 21,195 shares of company stock worth $6,774,381.
+0.27% of the stock is currently owned by insiders.

-A number of hedge funds have recently modified their holdings of NOC.
-Clearbridge Investments LLC grew its position in Northrop Grumman by 382.9% in the 4th quarter.
-Clearbridge Investments LLC now owns 1,104,396 shares of the aerospace company’s stock worth $336,532,000 after purchasing an additional 875,705 shares in the last quarter.
-First Trust Advisors LP grew its position in Northrop Grumman by 2,205.7% in the 4th quarter.
-First Trust Advisors LP now owns 643,427 shares of the aerospace company’s stock worth $196,065,000 after purchasing an additional 615,521 shares in the last quarter.
-Morgan Stanley grew its position in Northrop Grumman by 43.9% in the 4th quarter.
-Morgan Stanley now owns 1,412,149 shares of the aerospace company’s stock worth $430,309,000 after purchasing an additional 430,661 shares in the last quarter.
-Renaissance Technologies LLC grew its position in shares of Northrop Grumman by 300.2% during the 4th quarter.
-Renaissance Technologies LLC now owns 509,900 shares of the aerospace company’s stock valued at $155,377,000 after acquiring an additional 382,500 shares during the period.
-Finally, Nuveen Asset Management LLC grew its position in shares of Northrop Grumman by 30.4% during the 4th quarter.
-Nuveen Asset Management LLC now owns 1,243,441 shares of the aerospace company’s stock valued at $378,901,000 after acquiring an additional 289,553 shares during the period.
-82.65% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in the company.
+Parisi Gray Wealth Management raised its holdings in shares of Northrop Grumman by 3.5% in the 4th quarter.
+Parisi Gray Wealth Management now owns 1,036 shares of the aerospace company’s stock valued at $316,000 after purchasing an additional 35 shares in the last quarter.
+GPS Wealth Strategies Group LLC grew its stake in Northrop Grumman by 3.9% during the 1st quarter.
+GPS Wealth Strategies Group LLC now owns 937 shares of the aerospace company’s stock valued at $303,000 after purchasing an additional 35 shares during the last quarter.
+Carroll Financial Associates Inc. raised its stake in shares of Northrop Grumman by 56.1% in the fourth quarter.
+Carroll Financial Associates Inc. now owns 103 shares of the aerospace company’s stock worth $31,000 after purchasing an additional 37 shares during the last quarter.
+Johanson Financial Advisors Inc. lifted its stake in Northrop Grumman by 2.0% during the 4th quarter.
+Johanson Financial Advisors Inc. now owns 1,919 shares of the aerospace company’s stock valued at $585,000 after acquiring an additional 38 shares during the period.
+Finally, Personal CFO Solutions LLC raised its holdings in shares of Northrop Grumman by 4.7% during the first quarter.
+Personal CFO Solutions LLC now owns 842 shares of the aerospace company’s stock worth $272,000 after purchasing an additional 38 shares during the last quarter.
+Institutional investors and hedge funds own 82.65% of the company’s stock.

 Northrop Grumman Corporation operates as an aerospace and defense company worldwide.
 The company operates through four segments: Aeronautics Systems, Defense Systems, Mission Systems, and Space Systems.
 The Aeronautics Systems segment designs, develops, manufactures, integrates, and sustains aircraft systems for strategic and tactical intelligence, surveillance, and reconnaissance (ISR) missions; and long-range strike aircraft systems, tactical fighter aircrafts, and airborne battle management systems.